karinait/fashion-classification/README.md

 2. **Use the predict.py script to run predictions**

-   Activate the pipenv environment and from there use the predict.py script in fashion-classification/scripts
+   Activate the pipenv environment and from there use the predict.py script.
+From the fashion-classification folder do:
    ```bash
    pipenv shell
    cd scripts